 Control of the Week #2: Risk Assessments for SOC 2 and ISO 27001

 This week’s control is on risk assessments.
-Jose Costa (CISO at Tugboat Logic) and Harpreet Shergill (Senior Manager, IS Risk & Compliance at Tugboat Logic) explain why risk assessments are important and how to conduct them in five steps.
+Jose Costa (CISO at Tugboat Logic), Harpreet Shergill (Senior Manager, IS Risk & Compliance at Tugboat Logic), and Chika Nwajagu (Senior Security Analyst at Tugboat Logic) explain why risk assessments are important and how to conduct them in five steps.

 Why this control is important It’s one of the most important controls in both security certifications because the risk assessment literally tells you what you need to include in your audit scope aka risk assessments are cheatsheets: " RM1.4 – Risk Assessment and Mitigation Methodology – Management performs a formal risk assessment (which includes risks related to security, fraud, regulatory, and technology changes) on an annual basis or in the event of significant changes.
 Identified risks along with mitigation strategies are documented and implemented by the organization's executive management. "